-'''

-SI4093# show access user

-Usernames:
+''' Usernames:

-- offline
+user - enabled - offline

-user

-enabled

-- disabled - offline
+oper - disabled - offline

-- Always Enabled - online
+admin - Always Enabled - online 1 session.

-admin

-1 session.

 Current User ID table:

 1: name USERID , ena, cos admin , password valid, offline

 '''

 Logging In to an End User Account

 Once an end user account is configured and enabled, the user can login to the SI4093 by using the username/password combination.
 The degree of SI4093 access is determined by the Class of Service established for the end user account.